-As noted above, an important motivation for modelling high-frequency dynamics of order books is to use the information provided by the limit order book for predicting short-term behavior of various quantities which are useful in trade execution and algorithmic trading.
-For instance, the probability of the mid-price moving up versus down, the probability of executing a limit order at the bid before the ask quote moves and the probability of executing both a buy and a sell order at the best quotes before the price moves.
+3. Laplace Transform Methods for Computing Conditional Probabilities short-term behavior of various quantities that are useful in trade execution and algorithmic trading, for instance, the probability of the midprice moving up versus down, the probability of executing a limit order at the bid before the ask quote moves, and the probability of executing both a buy and a sell order at the best quotes before the price moves.
 These quantities can be expressed in terms of conditional probabilities of events, given the state of the order book.
-In this section we show that the model proposed in §2 allows such conditional probabilities to be analytically computed using Laplace methods.
-After presenting some background on Laplace transforms in §4.1, we give various examples of these computations.
-The probability of an increase in the mid-price is discussed in §4.2, the probability that a limit order executes before the price moves is discussed in §4.3 and the probability of executing both a buy and a sell limit order before the price moves is discussed in §4.4.
+In this section we show that the model proposed in §1 allows such conditional probabilities to be analytically computed using Laplace methods.
+After presenting some background on Laplace transforms in §3.1, we give various examples of these computations.
+The probability of an increase in the midprice is discussed in §3.2, the probability that a limit order executes before the price moves is discussed in §3.3, and the probability of executing both a buy and a sell limit order before the price moves is discussed in §3.4.
 Laplace transform methods allow efficient computation of these quantities, bypassing the need for Monte Carlo simulation.